kalliste/seL4-c89/C89-PROJECT.md

   helpers still need `(void)` casts for unused parameters, the CR3 comparison relies on subscripting a temporary, several boot-time mappers use compound literals, and a handful of decode helpers fall off the end without explicit returns once the attribute shims collapse.
+With the decode helpers patched, the latest strict build now trips on the outstanding TLB invalidation shims (missing `(void)` casts), the CR3 comparison that still subscripts a temporary, the boot paging helpers that retain compound literals or unused parameters, and the generated `cap_get_capMappedASID` accessor that lacks an explicit return value on all paths.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86